CleasbyCode/pdvzip/README.md

 ## PNG Image Requirements for Arbitrary Data Preservation

-Note: As I'm still testing the following, information presented here may change frequently.
+Note: As I'm still testing, the following information presented here may change frequently.

 PNG file size (image + embedded content) must not exceed **5MB** (5,242,880 bytes).
 Twitter will convert image to ***jpg*** if you exceed this size.